- Jeff Rodriguez

 How The Accredited Investor Definition Affects You

-newly-qualified (according to the amendment), high-net-worth individuals to the exclusive world of wealth-building through investments in real estate syndications investments and private real estate fund. .
+newly-qualified (according to the amendment) high-net-worth individuals to the exclusive world of wealth-building through investments into real estate syndication and private real estate funds.

 Whether you think you’re accredited, sophisticated, or unsure, the important takeaway is that we create a relationship by beginning with a call.
 We can then discuss your experience and investing goals.
 This will allow you to gain access to private capital market opportunities.

 No Relationship = No Access = No Opportunity